civctp2/civctp2/Scenarios/AE_Mod/scen0000/ae_mod_readme.txt

 Fascism - requires Nationalism + Mass Media (was Gunpowder + Theology) Nationalism - removed Fascism as prerequisite

 BUILDINGS:
 ==========

 changed:

 aqua filter - maxpop +14 > maxpop +6
-hospital - maxpop +0 > maxpop +8
+nuclear plant - is now not destroyed/banned with nanite defuser wonder hospital - maxpop +0 > maxpop +8
-forcefield - now does not require city walls to build

 ---
 the following are the maximum city sizes where there is NO overcrowding effects: